Christian-Offen/Lagrangian_GP/README.md

 # Lagrangian_GP
-Accompanying sourcecode to article "Machine learning of continuous and discrete variational ODEs with guaranteed convergence and uncertainty quantifications"
+Accompanying sourcecode for the article

+C.Offen Machine learning of continuous and discrete variational ODEs with guaranteed convergence and uncertainty quantifications